How Popular are GIF Images and Animations?

 GIF, or Graphics Interchange Format, has a long history on the web.
 Invented in 1987, it was among the first image formats with good browser support in the early days of the web.
 Even if GIF can display static images too, it was the capability of displaying animated images and transparency that really made GIF special.

 According to the latest data from httparchive.org, GIF is still heavily used on the web.
-Below is a chart illustrating the top 10 image formats in the huge dataset of httparchive.org (You can query the data in BigQuery)
+Below is a chart illustrating the top 10 image formats in the massive dataset of httparchive.org (you can query the data in BigQuery).

-According to the httparchive.org data, a webpage request 13 GIFs per page.
+According to the httparchive.org data, an average webpage requests 13 GIFs per page.
 It is reasonable to believe that many of these requests are for tracking pixels and other non-visible artifacts.

 There are actually a few good alternatives to GIF, however browser support is diverse.
 This is where ImageEngine, thanks to its built-in device detection and real-time image optimization, comes in.
 Now you can compress GIF files on the fly.